back-arrow-image Search Health Packages, Tests & More

 You should inform your doctor about any medicines you are currently taking, both prescription and over-the-counter.
 You must also inform if you have had any drug allergies.
 Some drugs, like cimetidine, chemotherapy drugs, and cephalosporin antibiotics, may increase the levels of creatinine.
 This may impact your test results.
 Your doctor may consider this when interpreting your lab test results.
 So it is important to discuss this in detail with your doctor.

-Kidney Functions tESTS, Blood urea nitrogen (BUN) test, basic metabolic panel (BMP) or comprehensive metabolic panel (CMP) are linked to creatinine test.
+Kidney functions tests, Blood urea nitrogen (BUN) test, basic metabolic panel (BMP) or comprehensive metabolic panel (CMP) are linked to creatinine test.

 Women are often known to have lower creatinine levels than men.
 This is because women often have fewer muscles.
 Creatinine level also varies based on the size and muscle mass of an individual.